pippo-java/pippo/pippo-groovy/README.md

 The string passed to '`ng` will produce `{{something | or | other}}` in your generated template.

+### Error Templates

+pippo-groovy will render special templates for routing problems and excepions.
+You may override these templates within your own application.

+- `templates/pippo/404notFound.groovy`
+- `templates/pippo/500interalError.groovy`

 [groovy]: http://groovy-lang.org/docs/latest/html/documentation/markup-template-engine.html
 [prettytime]: http://ocpsoft.org/prettytime